2016 Bridges Conference

 Taneli Luotoniemi

-Doctoral student of art
+Doctoral candidate of art

 The geometric concept of the fourth spatial dimension has had a lasting effect on Western culture and science.
 My doctoral work in the context of art education – particularly in the interdisciplinary context of mathematics and art, studies the possibilities of making 3-dimensional objects that represent hyperspatial content and have visual quality of an art piece.
 Constructive experiments in graphic, plastic and virtual media are used, informed by theoretical background of low-dimensional topology and projective geometry.
 Even if a full understanding of the artifacts requires some mathematical knowledge of 4D space, I hope that the pieces will also evoke immediate visual attraction, even for the lay audience.